mijikim/bbi_client/README.md

 ## Improvements

+- Create error message handler that takes in key as an argument.
+If no matching error is found or no key is provided, return general error message.
 - Allow profile options to be tabbable for better UX
 - Add more styling to the application and add transitioning effects
 - Provide an ability for a user to choose a theme for the application.
 A module such as